dashorst/martijndashorst.com/_posts/2015/2015-02-20-brianna-wu-vs-gamergate.markdown

 date: '2015-02-20 21:00:00 +0100'
 ---

 Unreal what happens to Brianna Wu.
-I admire her will to continu to fight the good fight and I hope she'll be safe.
+I admire her will to continue to fight the good fight and I hope she'll be safe.
 Nobody deserves what she has to go through.
 This is from 9 days ago: